 Endoscopic equipment equipped with a small camera is used to gain access to the treatment area through two or three small incisions.
 This allows Dr. Wallach to visualize the area between the muscle fascia and the overlying subcutaneous tissue so that the midline muscular laxity can be treated.
 Liposuction can also be performed in conjunction with this procedure if desired.

 - Two to three very small limited incisions are used for more favorable scarring.
 Liposuction of the entire abdomen can be performed at the same time.

 - This procedure is performed on very few patients.
-It cannot treat skin laxity.
+It can repair separated abdominal muscles, but it cannot treat skin laxity.

-This is for patients who have excess or loose skin and some subcutaneous fat in the area between the belly button and the pubic region.
+A mini tummy tuck is for patients who have excess or loose skin and some subcutaneous fat in the area between the belly button and the pubic region.
+The procedure is often best for thinner patients.
 This does not address muscle tightening in the area above the belly button.

 A small ellipse of skin and fat is removed from the lower abdomen.
 The final incision is not much larger than that of a cesarean section.
 The belly button is not usually detached from the surrounding tissues.
 The musculature from the belly button down to the pubic region can be easily tightened.
-Liposuction can be performed on the entire abdomen and hips.
+Because of the limited undermining of soft tissue, liposuction can be performed on the entire abdomen and hips.